ietf-wg-acme/acme/draft-ietf-acme-acme.md

 base64url(content) instead of the actual base64-encoded value, so that the content is readable.
 Some fields are omitted for brevity, marked with "...".

+## Equivalence of JWKs

+At several points in the protocol, it is necessary for the server to compare one key to another in JWK form.
+In performing these comparisons, the server SHOULD consider two JWKs to be equal if they have the same "kty" value and contain identical values in the fields used in the computation of a JWK thumbprint for that key type:

+* "RSA": "n", "e"
+* "EC": "crv", "x", "y"

 ## Request URI Integrity

 It is common in deployment the entity terminating TLS for HTTPS to be different